NielXu/react-dockeep/README.md

 # TODO

 ###### Publish v1.0.0
+- [ ] index.d.ts documentaion
 - [ ] Proper warning and error display
-- [ ] ~Figure out a way when user deleted required props and error is thrown~ This only happens in react development mode
+- [x] ~Figure out a way when user deleted required props and error is thrown~ This only happens in react development mode